GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If builders built houses the way programmers built programs, the first woodpecker to come along would destroy civilization.
+> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
 >
-> ~ *Gerald Weinberg*
+> ~ *Simon Peyton Jones*

 ---
 ## 🏎 Quick Facts